 Try explaining the concept of ‘principled nonviolent theme park resistance’ to your kids as the reason they can’t have fun. 😉

 Ultimately, that’s my basis for recommending Villains After Hours to first-timers to Walt Disney World with limited vacation time.
-During the summer months, this is the best experience you’re going to have at Magic Kingdom.
+This is the best experience you’re going to have at Magic Kingdom.
 It’s undoubtedly expensive, but this is a quasi-VIP experience without having to be accompanied by a tour guide or having to pay even more money.

 On top of that, Villains After Hours occurs at night, so the “best experience” line here is true in terms of weather, crowds, wait times and (as a result of all three) just general pleasantness.
 You’re likely to enjoy Villains After Hours a great deal, especially as compared to a normal day in the park.